Utah lawmakers pass, governor signs, CBD bill

-While Utah lawmakers consider narrow proposals, adults 21 and older in neighboring Colorado can now legally purchase marijuana at registered stores and use it in the privacy of their own home.
+While Utah lawmakers debated this narrow proposal, adults 21 and older in neighboring Colorado can now legally purchase marijuana at registered stores.
+Sales have been steady, yet bordering states report no adverse effects from Colorado’s change in law.
 Please remember that it is still illegal to possess and use marijuana in Utah, but that doesn’t have to always be the case.
 It’s time Utah considers ending the big-government policy that is marijuana prohibition, allowing law enforcement to focus on violent and property crimes.

 If you are a patient, a medical professional, a law enforcement official, or a clergy member, please email email@example.com to see how you can be of special help in future efforts to get sensible marijuana legislation introduced in Utah.

 Under current Utah law, possession of as little as an ounce or less of marijuana can result in a six-month jail sentence.
 Unfortunately, minority and low-income communities in Utah bear the brunt of this draconian punishment.
 The ACLU recently found that black Utahans are over three and three-quarters times as likely to get arrested for marijuana possession as their white neighbors.
 Write your legislators and ask that they introduce legislation to end Utah’s marijuana prohibition.
 For more information on Utah's marijuana laws, please see Dr. Jon Gettman, Ph.D.'s Utah-specific state report.

 Sign up now to stay up-to-date on Utah's marijuana policy

 Thank you for supporting the Marijuana Policy Project.
 Please pass this information on so that even more voices for reform can be heard.
 To stay updated on the status of marijuana policy reform in Utah, be sure to subscribe to MPP's free legislative alert service, if you haven't done so already.